DigitalHarborFoundation/learning-library-mvp-v1/README.md

 # Learning Library

 A searchable database of curated resources, lessons, and other types of learning content.
-Built for the [Digital Harbor Foundation](https://www.digitalharbor.org/).
+Built with the [Digital Harbor Foundation](https://www.digitalharbor.org/).

 Check it out: [https://library.digitalharbor.org/](https://library.digitalharbor.org/)